heptocat/fortune/README.md

 # contributing
 The point of this repo is for people to contribute.
 Add fitting quotes to a file of your choosing or create an own.
 Add source when fitting.
 Fortune is meant to print "a random, hopefully interesting, adage" - (adage := a proverb or short statement expressing a general truth.)

-*Let's keep the quality*: Only add quotes / other adages that you personally like, find inspiring or funny.
+* *Let's keep the quality*: Only add quotes / other adages that you personally like, find inspiring or funny.
+* All topics should have an own file named [directory]-topic.
+Please don't include "-" in the file name otherwise

 Let's see what abstruse subtopics the internet will find.
-All topics should have an own file named [directory]-topic.
 Quotes are seperated by %.
 See https://wiki.archlinux.org/index.php/Fortune#Creating_custom_files